-Select the host attached Ethernet device to be connected to the virtual device.
-This field is a drop- Interface Detect the flost attached Enterflet device to be connected to the virtual device.
-This field is a didp-down list of all the network adapters available on the host system.
+Field Description Interface Select the host attached Ethernet device to be connected to the virtual device.
+This field is a drop-down list of all the network adapters available on the host system.
 Important points: The interface must allow promiscuous mode unless the configuration described below (under Special configuration considerations) is used.
 It is permitted to assign the localhost interface (lo) to an emulated device (if only a dummy device is required in the guest).
 It is also permitted to add the same physical device to multiple emulated Ethernet devices of the same instance.
 However, this is not recommended for performance reasons.
 Sharing a NIC between emulator and host (not recommended for performance reasons) is possible but requires promiscuous mode and the MAC addresses of host and emulated system to be different (normally, this is automatically taken care of by Charon-SSP toggling the locally-administered bit of the MAC address for the interface assigned to the guest system).
 It also requires mutual host routes via a default gateway for the Charon host and guest system if they should be able to communicate with one another on a shared NIC.
 Not an option in cloud environments.
-VMware had the Solaris MAC address: VMware and the Solaris MAC address: VMware and the Solaris MAC address: VMware be same physical interface to more than one Charon-SSP instance is possible but not supported for production operation.
+VMware and the Solaris MAC address: VMware has several parameters to protect the environment from forged MAC addresses (e.g., the forged transmits and the address change parameters).
+If a MAC address is to be used for a Charon instance that is different from the host NIC MAC address, these parameters must allow such a configuration.
+Assigning the same physical interface to more than one Charon-SSP instance is possible but not supported for production operation.
 It requires promiscuous mode and manual setting of unique MAC addresses for the Charon instances.
 I/O performance will be significantly degraded.
 For Stromasys testing purposes only.
-Set MAC Address To force the MAC address of the virtual Ethernet device to a specific value, select the checkbox and enter the address in groups of two-character hexadecimal digits, separated by a colon, e.g., 08:00:2b:aa:bb:cc.
-This option can be useful in cases where licensing is tied to a network adapter MAC address.
+Special environment-specific configuration considerations: On VMware ESXi and other hypervisors promiscuous mode is disabled by default on virtual adapters.
+The best solution when running the Charon-SSP host in a VM is to dedicate a vNIC to the emulator and to set the MAC address of the emulated adapter to the same address as the MAC address of the ESXi vNIC.
+See Set MAC Address parameter below.
+If a dedicated vNIC is not possible, the interface must support promiscuous mode and the Hypervisor must allow multiple MAC addresses for this interface.
+In Cloud environments, promiscuous interface mode is generally not an option.
+In such environments, if the guest system needs a dedicated NIC, the emulator and guest configuration must use the MAC and IP address values assigned to the interface by the cloud provider.
+The MAC address of the cloud instance NIC is configured not on the Charon host, but on the guest.
+Please refer to the cloud-specific Getting Started Guides and to the dedicate NIC example in the appendix for more information.
+Sot MAC To force the MAC address of the virtual Ethernet device to a specific value, select the checkbox and enter the address in groups of two-character hexadecimal digits, separated by a colon, e.g., 08:00:2b:aa:bb:cc.
+Set MAC Address This option can be useful in cases where licensing is tied to a network adapter MAC address.
 It can also be used to avoid having to set a VMware virtual network adapter to promiscuous mode, or in cloud environments where promiscuous mode is typically not possible.
-If this
+If this configuration is used, the emulator needs a dedicated NIC on the host system.